USS Barney (DDG-6): 1960s

 In mid February 1967, the warship departed Norfolk bound for the Far East and her only cruise in the combat zone during the Vietnam War.
 That deployment lasted almost exactly seven months.
 On the outbound voyage, she stopped at Mayport, Florida; Guantánamo Bay; the Panama Canal Zone; Pearl Harbor, Hawaii; Midway Island; Guam in the Marianas; and at Subic Bay in the Philippines.
 While off Vietnam, Barney served in various ways.
 She performed duty as sea air rescue controller, interdicted Viet Cong seaborne logistics, and shelled targets ashore in both North and South Vietnam.
 On several occasions, the guided missile destroyer came within range of enemy shore batteries.
 She suffered no hits, but a member of her crew was wounded, lost his leg, by a shell fragment from a near miss.
 The warship also visited Hong Kong and ports in the Philippine Islands and in Japan.

 Reversing her outbound itinerary—and adding a stop at Okinawa--Barney returned to Norfolk on 19 September 1967 and began a post deployment leave and upkeep period.
 Following the standdown time, the warship resumed operations along the Atlantic seaboard.
 That occupation continued until early in March 1968 when Barney departed Norfolk for her third deployment with the 6th Fleet.
 Exercises and port visits constituted her main fare as they had in the past.
-The warship concluded her assignment with the 6th Fleet on 12 July when she departed Pollença Bay, Majorca, to return to Norfolk.
+The warship concluded her assignment with the 6th Fleet on 12 July when she departed Pollença Bay, Mallorca, to return to Norfolk.
 She reentered her homeport on 22 July 1968.